mooculus/mathForArchitects/README.md

 ## Authors

-This textbook was authored by: Clair Merriman, Jenny Sheldon, and Bart Snapp, with contributions from others mentioned within the documents themselves.
+This textbook was authored by Claire Merriman, Jenny Sheldon, and Bart Snapp, with contributions from others mentioned within the documents themselves.
+Special thanks to Dan Shapiro who suggested that Snapp apply for a course enhancement grant, and for continued support througout the years.

 ## How to Use This Textbook